GUILFORD -- After The Guilford Gazette published what might have been its last issue in 2013, town librarian Cathi Wilken heard a common refrain.

 But in 2013, after much research and debate, a majority of Town Meeting voters decided to tuition Guilford's seventh- and eighth-graders to Brattleboro Area Middle School.
-While the transition has gotten positive reviews, The Guilford Gazette was a casualty of the Guilford Middle School's closure.

 There was talk of generating the paper at BAMS, but that idea didn't take hold.
 And when Wilken called an initial meeting in September at Guilford's library, only she and Guilford resident Lisa Ford attended.

 A subsequent meeting at Guilford Country Store was more successful, however, and the Guilford Gazette was reborn as a volunteer-run program of the library.

 Volunteers bought software and used the paper's existing template.
 They also credit Guilford Central School Principal John Gagnon with providing a big boost by securing leftover funds from the old Gazette so that the new Gazette could get off the ground.

 "It was just kind of brainstorming at the beginning, because we didn't know where the money was going to come from," said Michelle Frehsee, another member of the newspaper's new staff.